 If you wish to renew your Tenancy Agreement, please give us as much notice as possible before the expiry of the fixed term (at least one month).
 We will take the Landlord’s instructions and if they are acceptable then a fresh Tenancy Agreement will be drawn up for a further fixed term.
-There will be a charge of £144.00 inc VAT which will be divided equally between the landlord and tenant.
 Once the new Agreement has been signed, we reserve the right to erect a ‘Let’ board at the property for 14 days.

 If you wish to terminate your Tenancy Agreement, you must give the Landlord at least one month’s notice in writing, which must expire on the last day of the fixed term.
 The Landlord is required to give you two months notice if they wish to terminate the tenancy.